filnow/tinymodels/README.md

 And to make a simple web app to display results of this models

-The models are implemented from papers with pretrained weights
+The models are implemented from the papers with pretrained weights

 tinymodels is just for learning how models actually works